Fun Things for Kids to Do in Jakarta

 This may not be an option for younger children, but older children will certainly enjoy being introduced to the underwater world.
 Take diving lessons in Jakarta so you can experience some of the greatest diving areas in the world on family vacations to Lombok, Bali, and Manado.
 Kristal Klear Dive gives lessons in hotel swimming pools. www.kristalkleardive.com

-Located in Lippo Cikarang the water park is a fun way to “cool down” on a hot afternoon. www.waterboomlippocikarang.com
+Located in Lippo Cikarang, Pantai Indah Kapuk and a great new one connected to Pondok Indah Mall III - water parks are a fun way to “cool down” on a hot afternoon. www.waterboomlippocikarang.com

 White Water Rafting Citarik River Sukabumi

 About a one and a half hour drive south of Jakarta, white water rafting is a fun activity for the whole family.
 Several companies run well run tours with trained guides.
 Ask for local resident rates.
-Avoid going during the rainy season of January February and March when conditions may be too dangerous for children.
+Avoid going during the rainy season of January through March when excessive rains makes the water conditions unpredictable and may be dangerous for small children.

 Taman Safari is located about one and a half hours drive south of Jakarta in the mountain community of Puncak.
 This outdoor park allows you to drive your car through the animals in their natural surroundings.
 Over 1,000 animals from all over the world can be seen at the park.
 On the weekend there are various animal shows and opportunities to take pictures with orangutans and baby tigers. www.tamansafari.com